git/git.github.io/rev_news/drafts/edition-3.md

 Karthik Nayak, a Google Summer of Code student, has been working for some months on developing the `--allow-unknown-type` option for `git cat-file`.

-He has been helped by Eric Sunshine, Ramsay Jones, Phil Hord, Jeff King and Junio Hamano, and, along the development, improving the test script led to a [discovery and fix of a bug](http://thread.gmane.org/gmane.comp.version-control.git/268306) in "hash-object --literally".
+He has been helped by Eric Sunshine, Ramsay Jones, Phil Hord, Charles Bailey, David Turner, Duy Nguyen, Jeff King and Junio Hamano, and, along the development, improving the test script led to a [discovery and fix of a bug](http://thread.gmane.org/gmane.comp.version-control.git/268306) in "hash-object --literally".